Debond-Protocol/Debond-Bank/README.md

         function getETA(uint256 classId, uint256 nonceId) external view returns (uint256);
         ```
     which will give time in  seconds when the bond (both fixed rate / floating rate) can be redeemed.
+        ```

-        ```NOTE: for fixed rate its consistent whereas for floating rate it will be an approximation and will really depend on the current availablity of liquidity for bonds using the formula ```
+**NOTE:** for fixed rate its consistent whereas for floating rate it will be an approximation and will really depend on the current availablity of liquidity for bonds using the formula ```

-2. BankBondManager : this contract implements the core logic for integrating the functions of Debond-ERC3475, for instance :
-    - instantiating the bond class.
-    - overriding the implementation of ERC-3475 implementation like getProgress() , classValues and NonceValues.
-    - nonce creation and nonce generation.

-3. APMRouter:
-    - This  acts as router for the APM contract, and provides the API's for swapping the ERC20's of different bond classes.

 ## Security Considerations: